Richard Bradley (racing driver)

 Richard Edward Bradley (born 17 August 1991) is a British racing driver.
-Bradley currently resides in Bangkok and races under a Singaporean racing license in Formula BMW Pacific and in the All-Japan Formula Three Championship.
+Bradley currently resides in Bangkok and races under a Singaporean racing license in Formula BMW Pacific and formerly in the All-Japan Formula Three Championship.
 He currently competes in the European Le Mans Series with IDEC Sport.

 Career

 Karting

 Bradley began his racing career in karting at the age of eleven and raced in various international championships, progressing to KF1 category in 2008, finishing eighth in the CIK-FIA European Championship.

 Formula BMW Pacific

 In 2010, Bradley graduated to single–seaters into the Formula BMW Pacific series in Asia, joining Eurasia Motorsport and racing under a Singaporean racing licence.
 He dominated from the opening round at Sepang and achieved seven wins on his way to both championship and Rookie titles.

 Formula Three

 In 2011, Bradley graduated to the All-Japan Formula Three Championship with Petronas Team TOM'S. He finished fifth with two podiums.
 During the season he also appeared in the Pau and Macau rounds of the FIA Formula 3 International Trophy.

 For the next year Bradley continued in All-Japan Formula Three Championship with TOM'S. He scored six podiums and progressed to the fourth place in the championship standings.
 Also he contested in the Spa round of the FIA European Formula 3 Championship.
 Bradley also contested the end of year Formula Nippon test for Petronas Team TOM'S.